reactioncommerce/reaction-docs/developer/acceptance-testing/scripts/order-creation.md

  1. Click the shipping option in the admin menu to open the shipping settings panel.
  2. Click the checkbox to right of the Shippo label to open the Shippo settings.
  3. Click the "Edit API Key" link to open the Shippo settings.
- 4. Add an API Key and click the "save changes" button.
+ 4. Enter an API Key and click the "save changes" button.
  5. Click the "Refresh methods" link to refresh the shipping options.

 ### Taxation